vmarrone/Doc-Intel-2024/DocIntel.md

 ## Creating Document Tasks
 <br />
-Now that we have Document Intelligence configured for our use case, we can create document tasks to review how the AI detected the fields that we've defined.
+Now that we have Document Intelligence configured for our use case, we can create document tasks to review how AI detected the fields that we've defined.

 <br />
 <br />